BDC Hamburger Icon

 6. Payoneer

-Like PayPal, Payoneer is an international money service.
-However, it has a wider reach as it supports over 200 countries and more than 150 different currencies.
-The tool also integrates with many popular online marketplaces, such as Upwork, Fiverr and Airbnb.
+Payoneer is an international money service that supports over 200 countries and more than 150 different currencies.
+It integrates with popular online marketplaces, including Upwork, Fiverr and Airbnb.

 Customers can make payments through credit cards, ACH or their own Payoneer account; businesses can send invoices and request global payments.
 Payoneer also offers a convenient mobile app and a prepaid Mastercard for an annual fee.

-Payoneer may be a noteworthy PayPal alternative for freelancers or those who regularly work with international customers.
+Payoneer is ideal for freelancers or individuals who frequently work with international clients.

 TipBottom line